Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: Approach

-NLI's inability to accurately determine the event modality often leads to misclassification.
-In Table \ref{tab:nli modality examples}, we present an example sentence from the same entities as the sentence in Table \ref{tab:nli examples}, but with reversed labels.
-The sentence is labeled as AGREE, Verbal Cooperation, expressing the intent to ease popular dissent.
-However, it entails the hypothesis ``protested against'' with a high score of 76.4\%.
-From a semantic perspective, the prediction is not entirely incorrect, as ``agreed to ease protests'' implies that protests have occurred in the past.
-However, while the former suggests potential cooperation, the latter still implies a conflict.
+NLI's inability to accurately determine the event mode often leads to misclassification.
+In Table \ref{tab:nli mode examples}, we present a sentence with reversed labels compared to another in Table \ref{tab:nli examples}.
+Although labeled as AGREE for Verbal Cooperation, indicating a willingness to mitigate dissent, it incorrectly scores high (76.4\%) for the hypothesis ``protested against''.
+Semantically, this isn't entirely wrong, as ``agreed to ease protests'' implies prior protests, but it suggests cooperation rather than the implied conflict of the hypothesis.

-Can NLI predict correct event modalities in ensemble hypotheses?
-We introduce \textbf{modality-aware hypotheses} that encompass four types of modality: Past (\textbf{P}) for historical events, Future or (\textbf{F}) events, Negated Past (\textbf{NP}) for contradictions of Past events, and Negated Future (\textbf{NF}) for contradictions of Future events.
-With modality-aware hypotheses presented in Table \ref{tab:nli modality examples}, we observe that NLI correctly identifies our Past hypothesis as not entailed, with a score below 0.1\%.
-Moreover, NLI assigns the highest scores to the correct modality NF ``promised to/will reduce protests against'', followed by the second highest modality NP ``reduced protests against''.
-This demonstrates NLI's ability to distinguish semantic differences among closely related hypotheses.